bradyhouse/house/fiddles/angular2/fiddle-0030-D3VerticalBarChart/README.markdown

 An Angular2 Fiddle exploring how to--

- 1. Create a d3 "discreteBarChart"
+ 1. Create a d3 "vertical Bar Chart"
  2. "Subscribe" to a get request in order to download some Hierarchical JSON (see below)
  3. In the callback (2), filter the JSON for the first 2 parent nodes and populate the chart (1)